Chestnut Lodge

 Music

-As a tribute to four generations of my family who built and ran this summer resort, I have created this web page.
+As a tribute to four generations of my family who built and ran our summer resort, I have created this web page.

 I am Gail, a fourth generation Retzer. who grew up

-I lived here, and I loved it here.
+I lived there, and I loved it there.

-However, memories remain.
-For all the people who stayed and played at the lake, who worked and served the guests,
+However, memories of the former Chestnut Lodge remain.
+For all the people who stayed and played at the lake, who worked and served the guests while the Retzer family still owned it,

 I remember you.
 I remember the good times.